cloudfoundry/php-buildpack/README.md

     - The buildpack is executed.
     - Application files are copied to the `htdocs` folder.
     - Apache HTTPD & PHP are downloaded, configured with the buildpack defaults and run.
-    - Your application is accessible at the URL `http://my-php-app.cfapps.io` (assuming you're targeting Pivotal Web Services and your application name didn't conflict with an existing subdomain).
+    - Your application is accessible at the URL `http://my-php-app.example.com` (Replacing `example.com` with the domain of your public CF provider or private instance).

 ## More Information